eckon/money-tracker-backend/README.md

 Currently it is running via `railway.app` and uses `discord` to handle auth tokens.

 - it exists a production and testing env
+- discord can be used, by passing the access_token as a bearer token
+  - do not prefix with `Bearer` in swagger

 ### Variables